 What are examples of perils?

-Sudden and accidental damage from artificially generated electrical current
+- Power surges: Refers to sudden and accidental damage from an artificially generated electrical current or power surge.

 Named perils and open perils refer to the different types of coverage provided in your home insurance policy.